Pythagora-io/codebase-chat/README.md

-# CodeChat
+# Codebase Chat

-CodeChat is a web-based application designed to facilitate insightful interactions between users and their code repositories.
-By leveraging cutting-edge AI technologies, CodeChat provides intelligent summaries and detailed explanations, engaging users in a conversational interface that demystifies complex codebases.
+Codebase Chat is a web-based tool designed to enhance user interactions with their code repositories through AI-driven summaries and explanations.

 ## Overview